ksstormnet/cme-cpt-and-taxonomy/docs/development/DEVELOPMENT_WORKFLOW.md

 7. **Keep dependencies updated**: Regularly check for outdated dependencies and update them.

 By following these practices, we maintain a high-quality codebase and efficient development process.

+## Working with AI Assistants

+When using AI assistants (like Claude) for development tasks, refer to the [AI Assistants Guidelines](./AI_ASSISTANTS.md) for specific requirements and best practices.

+Key points:

+- Ensure AI-generated code adheres to our standards
+- Never use `--no-verify` with AI-assisted commits
+- Follow strict guidelines for code removal and migrations
+- Provide proper context when working with AI tools